Tamschi/Manhood/README.md

 Main features
 -----

-* Load dictionaries from file or memory
+* Insert words from dictionaries with filtering options
 * Add basic flow control to patterns
 * Segment generated text into multiple output channels
 * Easily reuse code with macros and globals